 However, the more-is-better approach (while a viable solution in some situations) could work against a company, especially when the business falls back on this solution too often.

 The question then becomes: Is one of these business models superior to the other?
-Let’s discuss both business strategies and decide.
+Let’s discuss both business strategies for public recognition and decide.

 When is “more” the correct approach?